obewan/SMLP/README.md

 ### Example 4: Using pipes

-You can chain commands with pipes, for example having a parser command before then predict the data with a neural network, then chain the output with another command.
-Beware to use the `-R,--training_ratio_line` option with pipes, instead of `training_ratio`, and there's no `epoch` with pipes as well but you can use a loop in a script for that.
+You can chain commands with pipes.
+This allows you to, for example, have a parser command before predicting the data with a neural network, and then chain the output with another command.
+Please note that when using pipes, you should use the `-R,--training_ratio_line` option instead of `training_ratio`.
+Also, be aware that there’s no `epoch` option available with pipes.
+However, you can use a loop in a script for that purpose.
 Here some examples:

 ```bash
 # create a new network model